 A new essay by Wolfgang Bruno:

-Wolfgang Bruno is a European author, writing a book about the Internet movement of ex-Muslims.
-All of Bruno's essays can be republished and reproduced for free by anybody who wants to.
+Wolfgang Bruno is an European author, writing a book about the Internet movement of ex-Muslims.
+All of Bruno’s essays can be republished and reproduced for free by anybody who wants to.